2011 Bahraini uprising: History

 In 1965, the one-month March Intifada uprising by oil workers was crushed.
 The following year a new British adviser was appointed, Ian Henderson, who was known for allegedly ordering torture and assassinations in Kenya.
 He was tasked with heading and developing the General Directorate for State Security Investigations.

 The late Emir, Isa bin Salman Al Khalifa dissolved the parliament and suspended the constitution in 1975.

 In 1971, Bahrain became an independent state, and in 1973 the country held its first parliamentary election.
-However, only two years after the end of British rule, the constitution was suspended and the assembly dissolved by Isa bin Salman Al Khalifa, the Emir at the time.
+However, only two years after the end of British rule, the constitution was suspended and the assembly dissolved by the Isa bin Salman Al Khalifa, the Emir at the time.
 Human rights deteriorated in the period between 1975 and 2001, accompanied by increased repression.
 The 1981 Bahraini coup d'état attempt failed.

 In 1992, 280 society leaders demanded the return of the parliament and constitution, which the government rejected.
 Two years later the 1990s uprising in Bahrain began.
-Throughout the uprising large demonstrations and multiple acts of violence occurred.
+Throughout the uprising large demonstrations and acts of violence occurred.
 Over forty people were killed, including several detainees whilst in police custody, and at least three policemen.

 In 1999, Hamad bin Isa Al Khalifa succeeded his father.
 He successfully ended the uprising in 2001 after introducing the wide-ranging National Action Charter of Bahrain reforms, which 98.4 percent of Bahrainis voted in favour of in a nationwide referendum.
 The following year, Bahraini opposition "felt betrayed" after the government issued a unilateral new constitution.
 Despite earlier promises, the appointed Consultative Council, the upper house, of the National Assembly of Bahrain, was given more powers than the elected Council of Representatives, the lower house.
 The Emir became a king with wide executive authority.

 Four opposition parties boycotted the 2002 parliamentary election, however in the 2006 election one of them, Al Wefaq, won a plurality.
 The participation in elections increased the split between opposition associations.
 The Haq Movement was founded and utilized street protests to seek change instead of bringing change within the parliament.

 The period between 2007 and 2010 saw sporadic protests which were followed by large arrests.
 Since then, tensions have increased "dangerously".

 Human rights

 The state of human rights in Bahrain was criticized in the period between 1975 and 2001.
 The government had committed wide range violations including systematic torture.
 Following reforms in 2001, human rights improved significantly and were praised by Amnesty International.
 They allegedly began deteriorating again at the end of 2007 when torture and repression tactics were being used again.
 By 2010, torture had become common and Bahrain's human rights record was described as "dismal" by Human Rights Watch.
-The Shia minority have long complained of what they call systemic discrimination.
+The Shia majority have long complained of what they call systemic discrimination.
 They accuse the government of naturalizing Sunnis from neighbouring countries and gerrymandering electoral districts.

-In 2006, the Al Bandar report revealed a political conspiracy by government officials in Bahrain to foment sectarian strife and marginalize the minority Shia community in the country.
+In 2006, the Al Bandar report revealed a political conspiracy by government officials in Bahrain to foment sectarian strife and marginalize the majority Shia community in the country.